tier4/agnocast/docs/agnocast_node_interface_comparison.md

 **Key Characteristics of agnocast::Node**:

-- `rclcpp::Node` has a modular architecture with 10 different node interfaces
 - `agnocast::Node` is a node implementation that bypasses the RMW layer entirely (e.g., it does not create a DDS participant)
 - Nodes inheriting from agnocast::Node **require AgnocastOnly executors** (AgnocastOnlySingleThreadedExecutor, AgnocastOnlyMultiThreadedExecutor) when used standalone.
 However, when loaded into a Component Container, the container's Agnocast-compatible executors (SingleThreadedAgnocastExecutor, MultiThreadedAgnocastExecutor, CallbackIsolatedAgnocastExecutor) can also be used.